 About me

-I’m a first-year PhD student in UKRI Centre for Doctoral Training in Artificial Intelligence and Music program at C4DM, Queen Mary University of London, supervised by Dr. György Fazekas.
+I’m a third-year PhD student in UKRI Centre for Doctoral Training in Artificial Intelligence and Music programme at C4DM, Queen Mary University of London, supervised by Dr. György Fazekas.
 My current PhD theme is about leveraging deep generative models and signal processing techniques for controllable and expressive voice synthesis.
 The projects I made for achieving this goal are:

 • diffwave-sr: unsupervised speech super-resolution (bandwidth extension) using posterior sampling in diffusion models.

-• golf: a light-weight neural vocoder with glottal-flow models and differentiable LPC synthesis.
+• golf: a light-weight neural voice synthesiser with glottal-flow models and differentiable time-varying linear prediction synthesis.

-Before I started my PhD, I was doing software engineering and had worked for HTC and Rayark Inc..
-I also do independent research in my spare time.
+Before I started my PhD, I was doing software engineering and working with HTC and Rayark Inc..
+I do independent research in my spare time.
 My research interests include audio signal processing, music information retrieval, binaural audio, and machine learning.

 I love making contributions on GitHub.
 Some of my most starred projects are: